zbeekman/ZstdFortranLib/CONTRIBUTING.md

    contributions are rleated to [an open issue], please include `issue-<num>` in the branch name, where `<num>` is the issue number.
 3. Please use descriptive commit messages.
-The first line should be less than or equal to 50 characters in length, start with a capitalized imperitive verb and not end in a period.
+The first line should be less than or equal to 50 characters in length, start with a capitalized imperative verb and not end in a period.
 Subsequent lines should be separated by a single blank line from the high level description used in the first line.
 For example:
    ```